Dehlia Umunna remembered seeing the fear.

 As a result, she said, the U.S., home to only five percent of the global population, incarcerates a quarter of the world’s prisoners.
 And nearly 2.2 million adults are held in American prisons and jails, most for nonviolent offenses.
 In Boston, she continued, African-Americans have on average a net worth of $8, compared to $247,000 for the average white Bostonian.

-“So imagine, then, if you are a black person in Boston caught up in the criminal justice system and you’re a white person caught up in the same person,” Ummuna said.
+“So imagine, then, if you are a black person in Boston caught up in the criminal justice system and you’re a white person caught up in the same system,” Ummuna said.
 “Imagine the inequities already baked into the system by the time you get to court.”